LuzrBum/Agon-Projects/agon-firmware-upgrade.md

 # Upgrading MOS and VDP on an Agon light
 - Complete and tested(-ish) steps to update Agon Light from ~~1.02~~ 1.03-RC3 to latest (1.03 Official Release)
-- More or less successfully stumbled through thesesteps in this livestream https://www.youtube.com/live/1YSsFT5JrCM and https://www.youtube.com/live/7eSDdzOzUZU
+- More or less successfully stumbled through these steps in this livestream https://www.youtube.com/live/1YSsFT5JrCM and https://www.youtube.com/live/7eSDdzOzUZU

 # Procure required HW
 - Agon + microSD